Five interesting conversion mistakes we’ve made and seen

 If one or more of the ADA attributes is missing from your team, fix it.
 Progress will be painful until you do.

 Amazon’s website looks pleasant, but it’s not what you would call beautiful; its design is largely functional.
 This is true of most successful pure-play web companies (that is, companies that are successful because of their websites, not companies whose websites are being subsidized by other activities).
-Just look at Twitter, Reddit, Facebook and Craigslist.
-They all have functional design.
+Just look at Reddit, LinkedIn, and Google.
+They all have a functional design.

-Imagine that with your functional site you run an A/B test and get a win, so your conversion rate rises, as shown by the next green bar.
+Imagine you run an A/B test on your “easy” site and get a win.
+Your conversion rate rises, as shown by the next green bar.
 Then you run another test, and you get another win.
 Each time you run a test, you increase the conversion rate, so those green bars rise like a steep staircase to success.

-Now let’s assume that you redesign your functional-looking page, making it beautiful.
-And let’s assume (generously) that your beautiful page wins an A/B-test and has a 20% higher conversion rate.
+Now let’s assume you redesign your functional-looking page, making it more beautiful but harder to edit.
+And let’s assume that your beautiful page wins an A/B test and has a 20% higher conversion rate.
 So far, so good; your business has grown, and you get a site that you’re proud to show to your friends.

 But your next A/B test may take two or three times longer to create because you can no longer simply change the text.
-So your progress follows that of the orange bars in the chart above.
-Each time you change a webpage, you need to redesign the graphics, and consider the effects on the layout, and check with the branding department, and discover that you are going to break the clever CSS tricks that were need to make the previous navigation bar work in Internet Explorer, and then go through several rounds of QA-testing, and discover that you have broken the mobile version … and everyone is blaming each other, and your developers leave, and you wonder why it’s so hard to find good developers these days, and your competitors start to overtake you.
+Your progress follows that of the orange bars in the chart above.
+Each time you change a webpage, you need to redesign the graphics, and consider the effects on the layout, and check with the branding department, and discover that you are going to break the intricate CSS tricks that were needed to make the design work across browsers, and then go through several rounds of QA-testing, and discover that you have broken the mobile version… and everyone is blaming each other, and your developers leave, and you wonder why it’s so hard to find good developers these days, and your competitors start to overtake you.

 Welcome to the slow lane.